Trojan Attacks on Neural Network Controllers for Robotic Systems: Proposed backdoor Trojan attack design

-The control inputs to the robot are the wheel angular velocities $(\omega_l, \omega_r)$, which are generated by the neural controller.
+{\it{Backdoor Integration:}} The control inputs to the robot are the wheel angular velocities $(\omega_l, \omega_r)$, which are generated by the neural controller.
 Because these inputs directly affect both the linear and angular motion, even small deviations introduced by a malicious Trojan network can significantly alter the robot's trajectory.
-During inference, the controller network produces nominal wheel velocities

-while the Trojan network produces a multiplier $m(t)$.
+During inference, the controller network produces nominal wheel velocities $ (\omega_l(t), \omega_r(t)), $ while the Trojan network produces a multiplier $m(t)$.
 The final wheel commands sent to the robot are:

 This ensures that the Trojan remains silent during normal operation ($m(t)=1$), while enabling strong adversarial influence when a trigger state is detected and $m(t)\neq 1$.